 Aside from that, though, the word “Elite” is all for show.
 It has the standard 5.5-inch display, but with only 1920 x 1080 (full HD) resolution, as compared to the recent 2560 x 1440 (QuadHD) resolution that has been parading about.

-As for everything else, it’s very similar to the Axon Pro, it’s powered by Snapdragon 810 processor (does that mean it will overheat, even though its second generation? hopefully not), alongside 3GB of RAm and 32GB of internal storage that is expandable via microSD.
-It runs Android 5.0.2 and it has 3,000 mAh battery that supports QuickCharge.
+As for everything else, it’s very similar to the Axon Pro, it’s powered by Snapdragon 810 processor (does that mean it will overheat, even though its second generation? hopefully not), alongside 3GB of RAM and 32GB of internal storage that is expandable via microSD.
+It runs Android 5.0.2, and it has a 3,000 mAh battery that supports QuickCharge.

-As for the fancy wear, it also has a dual-camera frame like the Pro, one 13 megapixel main camera and a 2 megapixel secondary for depth sensing.
-On the front, it has an 8 megapixel selfie snapper.
+As for the fancy wear, it also has a dual-camera frame like the Pro, one 13 megapixels primary camera and a 2 megapixel secondary for depth sensing.
+On the front, it has an 8-megapixel selfie snapper.
 The back duo can record 4K video.